 And food trucks aren’t the festival’s only taste-tripping enticement.
 This year’s interactive Culinary Stage will host top local chefs for a tasty array of cooking demonstrations.
 For many visitors, this is a not-be-missed festival highlight.

 Local chefs will display their cooking skills on the Culinary Stage.

 Browse-worthy market stalls

-Another popular returning feature this year is the Artisan Market, with rows of inviting stalls selling locally-handcrafted items alongside international imports: expect everything from unique jewelry to colourful cultural wear.
-You’ll also find stalls showcasing Richmond’s wide array of community groups and friendly grassroots organizations—a great way to meet the locals.
+Another popular returning feature this year is the Artisan Market.
+Rows of inviting stalls will be selling locally-handcrafted items and international imports; expect to see everything from unique jewelry to creative clothing.
+You’ll also find stalls showcasing Richmond’s many community groups and friendly grassroots organizations—a great way to meet the locals.